-If you’ve ever felt daunted by free camping because you didn’t know where to start, we’ve got some top tips to help get you taking the free camping leap in no time!
+If you’ve ever felt daunted by free camping because you didn’t know where to start, we’ve got some top tips to help in the beginners’ guide to free camping!

-As strange as it sounds, use your driveway for your first free camping experience.
+Using your driveway for your first free camping experience is not as daft as it sounds.
 It’s the perfect place to simulate free camping and test the basics; all without having to leave home.
 To keep the simulation real, remain hitched and refrain from plugging into 240V power or mains water.
 Begin with checking the level and angle of your set-up so it’s good for sleeping, and test lighting by preparing a meal to ensure its adequate.

 Remember, you have no electricity or water plumbed – so decide how your meal will be prepared.
 While it may sound obvious, you need to consider what toilet solution you will use when nature calls.
 Having a good night’s sleep is important at any time, so you need to be satisfied that your set-up will keep you warm when 240V power is unavailable.